scottie-l/data-structures-and-algorithms/javascript/401/README.md

 Challenge: Implement both a Stack and a Queue.
 Create a Node class that has properties for the value stored in the Node, and a pointer to the next node.
 [stacks-and-queues](https://github.com/scottie-l/data-structures-and-algorithms/blob/main/javascript/401/linked-lists/stacks-and-queues.js)

+Day 11: Pseudo Stacks and Queues
+We create a new class called a PseudoQueue.
+We don't use an existing queue, instead, this PseudoQueue class will implement our standard queue interface.